Selection of related studies and projects that might be of interest in the developement of one-stop-shops and/or energy service packages.

 Energiesprong is a revolutionary dutch government-funded innovation programme, that proposes a whole house refurbishment,new building standards and funding approach.
 Energiesprong uses the social housing sector in each market as the launching market for these solutions, with a view to later scale to the private home-owner market.

 The Energiesprong refurbishment standard implies a renovation is completed within one week, without residents having to vacate the home.
 Moreover, it comes with a 30 (or 40!)-year warranty covering both the indoor climate and the energy performance.
 The refurbishment is financed by combining the energy costs savings from the tenants and costs the social housing organisation saves on maintenance.
 Ultimately, residents get a better and more comfortable house without any additional monthly expenses.

 Energiesprong attracted two European funding lines contributing to executing this international expansion: a Horizon 2020 and an Interreg North-West Europe project.

-Energies POSIT’IF has been the first semi-public company in using the third party funding for the energy building retrofit in the Ile-de-France region.
-They have established One-Stop-Shop solutions to accompany and support condominiums and social houses organisations throughout the renovation process, providing them with a complete package of organisational, technical, legal and innovative financial schemes services.
+Energies POSIT’IF, later became Île-de-France énergies, has been the first semi-public company in using the third party funding for the energy building retrofit in the Ile-de-France region.
+In principle, energy savings were mobilized to finance retrofit works.
+Nevertheless, they have established One-Stop-Shop solutions to accompany and support condominiums and social houses organisations throughout the renovation process, providing them with a complete package of organisational, technical, legal and innovative financial services.
 The OSS offers two operational business models: on the one hand, the OSS can collaborate with condominiums in the development of the plan and in the arrangement of the financial schemes, but the implementation remains in the hands of the condominium.
 Or, on the other hand, the OSS services can go further as they are in charge of implementing the plans.
 The project has ended but the OSS is still operational.